-We don’t usually associate Britain’s south-east shores with beautiful beaches – but if you know where to look, you’ll find some unrivalled marvels.
+We don’t usually associate Britain’s southeast shores with beautiful beaches – but if you know where to look, you’ll find some unrivalled marvels.
 Londoners needn’t trek the Earth for brilliant sands; the capital is connected to some of the UK’s best beaches – and our favourites are all within 90 minutes’ drive.
 Cop a lungful of the fresh salty air on home soil…

 1. Camber Sands, Sussex

 The Sussex coast is known for its shingle and pebble beaches, but Camber Sands is the exception to the rule and home to the only sand dunes in East Sussex.
-The beach remains virtually unspoilt and is dearly popular among windsurfers and kitesurfers.
-That said, your furry friends are also welcomed between May and September (but must be on a leade in F & H zones).
+The beach remains virtually unspoilt and is dearly popular among windsurfers and kite surfers.
+That said, your furry friends are also welcomed between May and September (but must be on a lead in F & H zones).
 Even in the peak of summer, the crowds are manageable and all it takes is a 2-hour drive from London.

 2. Priory Bay Beach, Isle of Wight

 The beach at Priory Bay is a hidden treasure on the Isle of Wight and, rather amazingly peaceful even in the height of the summer season.
 The sandy beach gently slopes into the water and it is popular for sunbathing and swimming.
-The beach is near Seaview and located between Seaview and St Helens (near Bembridge).
-Priory Bay beach faces East which means it gets the best of the sun in the mornings.
+The beach is located between Seaview and St Helens (near Bembridge).
+Priory Bay beach faces east which means it gets the best of the sun in the mornings.
 But bear in mind, there are no facilities so you will have to bring water and beach essentials with you.

 3. Botany Bay, Kent